tilledminds/OPNsense-Dashboard-2025/configure.md

 WAN - $WAN is a static variable defined so that a separate dashboard panel can be created for WAN interfaces stats.
 Use a comma-separated list for multiple WAN interfaces.

 LAN - $LAN uses a regex to remove any interfaces you don't want to be grouped as LAN.
 The filtering happens in the "Regex" field.
 I use a negative lookahead regex to match the interfaces I want excluded.
 It should be pretty easy to understand what you need to do here.
 I have excluded igb0 (WAN),igb2,igb3,ovpnc1, and ovpnc1.

+iface - $iface is the interface variable for the Firewall panels, I have it set to igb0 by default.
+You can either remove igb0 so you can select all interfaces, or use a comma separated list of interfaces.

 Lastly, I don't recommend setting the time range beyond 24 hours, due to how many data points that will return in Grafana.